xot/ElectraOne/README.md

 - non-quantised parameters are shown as faders on the Electra One.
 As many faders as possible are assigned to 14bit CCs.
 (These CCs actually occupy *two* slots in the CC map, see below.)
 - Integer valued, non-quantised, parameters are shown as integer-valued faders on the Electra One.
 Other faders simply show a value within the minimum - maximum CC value range.

+Note that large devices with many parameters may create a preset with more than one page.

 ## Preset dumps

-Constructed presets can be dumped, along with associated CC mapping information for fine tuning the preset as shown on the Electra One (e.g. parameter layout, assingment over pages, colours, groups).
+Constructed presets can be dumped, along with associated CC mapping information for fine tuning the preset as shown on the Electra One (e.g. parameter layout, assignment over pages, colours, groups).
 The  updated information can be added to ```Devices.py``` to turn it into a preloaded preset.

 Such a dump constructs a file ```<devicename>.json``` with the JSON preset (which can be uploaded to the [Electra Editor](Https://app.electra.one)), and a file ```<devicename>.ccmap``` listing for each named parameter the following tuple: